 Toys “R” Us

-In 1948, Charles Lazarus opened a store called Children’s Bargain Town in the District of Columbia, which eventually became Toys “R” Us.
-It was originally a children’s furniture store, but the shift to selling toys helped catapult the business to national success.
+In 1948, Charles Lazarus opened a store called Children’s Bargain Town in Washington, D.C., which eventually became Toys “R” Us.
+It was originally a children’s furniture store, but the shift to selling a mind-boggling variety of toys in a big-box environment helped catapult the business to national success.
+At its peak, Toys “R” Us controlled 25 percent of the world’s toy market

 Toys “R” Us: What’s Happening?

-Toys “R” Us is going out of business.
-After filing for bankruptcy last year, the chain is now preparing to liquidate its American assets.
+After filing for bankruptcy in 2017, Toys “R” Us began liquidating its American assets in March 2018, starting a ripple effect expected to affect 30,000-plus people.
+The once-great toy giant closed its doors in the U.S. on June 29, 2018.
 The combination of losing market share to online retailers — Amazon saw toy sales grow 24 percent, to $4 billion, from 2015 to 2017 — and a botched effort to take the company private were too much for the classic retailer.

 Ruth Handler watched her daughter, Barbara, playing with paper dolls one day in the 1950s and got an idea.
-She launched her Barbie doll line in 1959 and co-founded Mattel, one of the biggest toy companies in the world.
+She launched her Barbie doll line in 1959 and co-founded Mattel, one of the biggest toy companies in the world, which started in a garage.

 Barbie: What’s Happening?